zhil/get_med_nz/README.md

 ## Support

-For support issues relating to the installation, use and future development of this application, raise an Issue using your Github account.
+For support issues relating to the installation and use this application, please raise an Issue first.

 ## Roadmap

+* Complete the Daml app by Sunday October 24th, 2021
-To be advised.
+* To be advised

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes or functionality suggestions, please open an Issue first to discuss what you would like to change and if it aligns with the yet-to-be-published Roadmap, I will welcome the help.

 ## TODO
 * View the README.md on Narrow & Widescreen Desktop VDU